zhaoyul/aposd-vs-clean-code/README.md

 and focus on the cleanest possible way to implement that algorithm.

-I think there are many design problems with `PrimeGenerator`, but for now I'll focus on method length (I'll come back to this code later when we discuss comments).
+I think there are many design problems with `PrimeGenerator`, but for now I'll focus on method length.
 The code is chopped up so much (8 teeny-tiny methods) that it's difficult to read.
 For starters, consider the `isNotMultipleOfAnyPreviousPrimeFactor` method.
 This method invokes `isMultipleOfNthPrimeFactor`, which invokes